For maximum protection, it’s important to

 - Parents…will your teen’s partner have practiced abstinence?
 There’s no way to know—protect your child.
 HPV vaccine doesn’t open the door to sex; it closes the door to cancer.

-Call your health care provider or local immunization coalition
+Call your health care provider or local health department

 to get your vaccines